OfficeDev/Office-Add-in-UX-Design-Patterns-Code/README.md

 	* Take a look at the [specs](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/tree/master/Patterns/PDF) and use them as a guide when you create your UX design.
 	* Download the [Adobe Illustrator](https://github.com/OfficeDev/Office-Add-in-Design-Patterns/blob/master/Patterns/Source%20Files) files and edit them to mock-up your own add-in designs.

+> **Important:** After you customize these templates to meet your needs, be sure to test your add-in on all platforms on which it will run.
+We tested these templates on Office 2016 running on Windows 10.

 ## Known issues